jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 Templates are used to structure the content for presentation on the frontend.
 Technically the templates are PHP-files with HTML and PHP-function calls.

 When building a theme we are required to include a template called `index.php`.
-This will become the default template and be used for all post types.
+This will become the default template and be used to render all content.

 > Note: Adding more templates should be done with care and only when in need of a dramatic change of layout.
 Smaller layout variations depending on the current content can easily be made within the same template.